EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

 Has this ever happened to you?
 I was working on a project recently where I had to delete files and folders that are nested in deep hierarchies of folders.

 ##### Maximum Path Length Limitation
 Windows limits the length of any path to 260 characters.
 Any more than that will cause file/folder manipulation problems.
 It's not trivial to create deep hierarchies (or just long-named files).
-Sometimes, though, they can be created during some processes (i.e. compilation process).
+Sometimes, though, they can be created during a process, such as the compilation process.

 ##### Scenario
 During a compilation process of an android project, some files are created in very deeply nested hierarchy, with long names.
 Deleting any by-products of the compilation in most cases will be seamless.
 However in some cases, windows won't let you do it.